Subsidies for low-income families per year. Social support for low-income families

 To do this, it is necessary to issue a power of attorney for this citizen in the presence of a notary and certify it with a seal and signature.

-In case of refusal to issue payments, the citizen must be informed of the reasoned reason (reasons) for this.
+In case of refusal to process payments, the citizen must be informed of the reason(s) for this.
 A negative decision can be appealed in court by filing an appeal with the appropriate authority (court of appeal).

-What documents are needed to apply for benefits
+What documents are needed to apply for benefits?

 Disabled children